llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 !2 = distinct !DILifetime(object: !1, location: !DIExpr(DIOpReferrer(i64 addrspace(5)*), DIOpDeref()))
 ```

-## The variable "x" promoted to an SSA register
+## Variable Promoted To An SSA Register

 The promotion semantically removes one level of indirection, and correspondingly
 in the debug expressions for which the `alloca` being replaced was the referrer,